iainctduncan/papers/source/bibliography.rst

 The topics covered include both sound synthesis and event/message oriented aspects of Max programming, with chapters covering topics such as: additive and vector synthesis, substractive synthesis, control signals, and list and message processing.

+Dybvig, Kent.
+R. *The Scheme Programming Language, 3rd edition*.
+MIT Press, Cambridge Massachusetts, 2003.
+The 3rd edition of this work provides